TheOdinProject/odin-bot-v2/README.md

 module.exports = command
 ```

-The parameter of the command-function is an object that exposes data about the message that matches the regex.  `content` is simply the full text of the message. `author` is the user object of the author of the message.. you can get the username with `author.username`.
+The parameter of the command-function is an object that exposes data about the message that matches the regex.  `content` is simply the full text of the message. `author` is the user object of the author of the message.
+Additionally, you can get the username with `author.username`.
 If your particular command requires mentions to be passed into the callback, you may use the `generateMentions` helper located inside of `mockData.js`, which dynamically creates Discord User objects for you to leverage in your tests.

 The documentation for Discord.JS can be found [here](https://discord.js.org/#/docs/main/stable/general/welcome).
 There you may find other Discord-specific arguments that may be passed in from a message, such as roles, guild, channel, and more!